nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 - There must be more than one AP in the domain.
   >**NOTE**: To retain Raft majority during the upgrade, configure three or more APs.

-> **Note**: The `pendingReconnectTimeout` setting specifies the duration for which the NuoDB Admin will wait for the database processes to reconnect.
+> **Note**: The `pendingReconnectTimeout` setting specifies how long the NuoDB Admin will wait for the database processes to reconnect.
-In certain situations, the default timeout (60 sec.) may need to be increased to get a reliable upgrade.
+In certain situations, the default timeout (60 s) may need to be increased to get a reliable upgrade.

 The `spec.replicas` count can be configured separately for each Kubernetes workload to meet the desired redundancy requirements.
-The table below shows Several replica number examples for single cluster NuoDB deployment depending on the `max-lost-archives` setting.
+The table below shows several replica number examples for single cluster NuoDB deployment depending on the `max-lost-archives` setting.

 | max-lost-archives | AP | TE | HCSM | SM | Notes |
 |-------------------|----|----|------|----|-------|